How to Travel to Patagonia

 How to Get Around

 Most luxury hotels in Southern Patagonia include transfers to and from the airport, as well as transportation for daily excursions.

 Traveling between Chile and Argentina can be done easily by land or sea.
 Unfortunately, there are no flights between Puerto Natales or Punta Arenas to El Calafate or Ushuaia.

 For an overland trip, you’ll need to organize a private transfer or catch a bus.
-The drive takes approximately five hours cross the border between Argentinian Cancha Carrera and Chilean Cerro Castillo pass, all while traveling along the Patagonian steppe.
-It’s the same route either direction you’re traveling.
+The drive takes approximately five hours to cross the border between Argentinian Cancha Carrera and Chilean Cerro Castillo pass, all while traveling along the Patagonian steppe.
+It’s the same route in either direction you’re traveling.

 What to Pack

+In Patagonia, travelers will need to be ready for all kinds of weather.
 Since temperatures can vary between 5 and 70 degrees Fahrenheit in the course of a single day, it’s crucial that travelers layer clothing.
 A waterproof jacket and trekking boots are highly essential, as is sunscreen and a pair of quality sunglasses (the sun is extremely bright).

 If you’re staying in upscale lodges, a suitcase is fine to bring, but a backpack is recommended for multi-day trekking.
 Smaller backpacks are ideal for full or half-day excursions.
 Many upscale hotels provide personal water bottles and trekking poles.